Best Practices for Communicating with Your Expert Witness

 Set Ground Rules for Testimony

-Overall, like any working relationship, frequent communication between an attorney and expert increase the odds of success.
+Overall, like any working relationship, frequent communication between an attorney and an expert increases the odds of success.
 By collaboratively outlining, strategizing, and preparing in advance, the case becomes that much stronger.

 About the author